Counterparty Capital · April 2026 v2.0

 The INVEST Act

-The INVEST Act modernizes how fintech companies raise money and reach investors.
+The INVEST Act (H.R.
+3383, the Incentivizing New Ventures and Economic Strength Through Capital Formation Act of 2025) modernizes how fintech companies raise money and reach investors.
 It expands digital delivery, broadens investor access, and streamlines the capital formation process for early-stage companies.

-A banking partner's role here is infrastructure: electronic delivery compliance, investor verification and KYC, payment rails for capital calls, and audit-ready documentation.
+A banking partner's role here is infrastructure: electronic delivery compliance, investor KYC verification and accreditation documentation, payment rails for capital calls, audit-ready subscription documentation, and SAR filing infrastructure.
 Everything regulators will want to see — already in place.

 Part V